Lourdes Gutiérrez Nájera: Hayandose

 In her work, "Hayandose: Zapotec Migrant Expressions of Membership and Belonging," Gutierrez Najera conducted ethnographic research in the Los Angeles enclave of migrants from the Zapotec town of Yalálag, Oaxaca.
 Hayandose refers to the phrase "no se hayaban."
 The Yalaltecos use this phrase to explain a feeling of displacement, or of "belonging neither here nor there."
-Gutierrez Najera developed the concept of hayandose to explain cultural practices that create a sense of belonging, collective identity and community:
+Gutiérrez Nájera developed the concept of hayandose to explain cultural practices that create a sense of belonging, collective identity and community:

 "As Yalaltecos, part of the Oaxacalifornia experience, inhabiting a space that is neither fully Yalálag or Angelinos, reflects the ambiguities they feel about belonging neither here nor there.
 But through participation in cultural events and practices such as those described in this chapter, Yalaltecos living in Los Angeles create a sense of belonging."

 Gutiérrez Nájera contends that the Yalaltec community displays the feeling of belonging, creation of space and community for transnational migrants in which migrants symbolically exist and participate in multiple sites.
 Other scholars who have contributed in the area of indigenous transnational migration include [Lynn Stephen], Jonathan Fox, Gaspar Rivera-Salgado and Robert C. Smith.